-The statute of limitations on a debt can expire before the credit reporting time limit for that debt expires.
-In that case, the debt can (and usually will) still appear on your credit report.
-Furthermore, a lawsuit judgment can remain on your credit report until the statute of limitations if that time period is beyond seven years.
+There is one instance that the statute of limitations takes priority over the credit reporting time limit, but not in your favor.
+A lawsuit judgment can remain on your credit report until the statute of limitations if that time period is beyond seven years.